icaroagostino/BD/newBIBA.md

 - **Website:** [Application for enrollment link](https://www.uni-bremen.de/en/studies/orientation-application/applying-for-a-place/applications-from-abroad/freemover-visiting-students-at-the-university-of-bremen.html)

 <span style="color:red">__*note:*__</span> The University of Bremen requires undergraduate students to contract public insurance, but this obligation does not apply to PhD students or visiting researchers.
-It may be necessary to get a statement declaring that you do not need to contract public insurance, if necessary you should go to TK - Techniker Krankenkasse and ask for this statement.
-In our experience we suggest to get this document before starting the enrollment process and attach it to the other documents.
-In our experience we suggest to get this document before starting the enrollment process and attach it to the other documents to avoid any problems.
+It may be necessary to get a statement declaring that you do not need to contract public insurance, if necessary you should go to TK - Techniker Krankenkasse and ask for this statement. **In our experience we suggest to get this document before starting the enrollment process and attach it to the other documents to avoid any problems.**

 ### Step 4: VISA (Residence permit)